How Shiatsu Can Benefit Your Horse and Dog

 - Plus in many other situations

-Also, horses and dogs can find Shiatsu helpful as part of their warm-up or cool-down routine, whether they're an animal who competes (eg. dressage/showjumping/event horses, or agility dogs, etc), or a leisure horse or dog who would like to get the maximum enjoyment out of their everyday exercise.
+Horses and dogs can find Shiatsu helpful as part of their warm-up or cool-down routine, whether they're an animal who competes (eg. dressage/showjumping/event horses, or agility dogs, etc), or are a leisure horse or dog who would like to get the maximum enjoyment out of their everyday exercise.

 Shiatsu for horses therapists can be registered with The Equine Shiatsu Association (tESA). tESA are a professional organisation who require its members to adhere to various professional standards.
 For more information please visit tESA here.

 Please note: Animal Shiatsu is not intended as a substitute for veterinary advice or treatment.
-If in doubt, please consult your Veterinary Surgeon before commencing Shiatsu - in fact, a shiatsu therapist will usually only work in conjunction with your Veterinary Surgeon in order to fully help your animal.
+If in doubt, please consult your Veterinary Surgeon before commencing Shiatsu - a professional shiatsu therapist will usually only work in conjunction with your Veterinary Surgeon in order to fully help your animal.

 Would you like information on Shiatsu Therapists for your horse or dog?
-Please email us at firstname.lastname@example.org - we'll be pleased to try and assist!
+Please email me at email@example.com - I'll be pleased to try and assist!